geneweb/geneweb/README.md

 # GeneWeb

-GeneWeb is a genealogy software with a Web interface.
-It can be used off-line or as a Web service.
+GeneWeb is an open source genealogy software written in OCaml.
+It comes with a Web interface and can be used off-line or as a Web service.

 ## This branch: master